clojure-emacs/squiggly-clojure/README.md

 will never try to check again.
 To reset (modulo some memory leaks perhaps) try turning ```flycheck-mode``` off and then on.

+## Developer hints

+If you're playing with the squiggly elisp and clojure code, it's cleanest to to start up emacs with the related configurations commented-out in your `init.el` and `profiles.clj`.
+The easiest workflow is then

+1. `lein install` the package locally
+2. before starting cider, eval `flyckeck-clojure.el` manually and `(flycheck-clojure-setup)`
+3. then `cider-jack-in`, which should now start lein with your local library, with whatever dependencies you might have changed.
+4. subsequently, you can re-eval squiggy-clojure's `core.clj` as often as you like

 ### TODO:
 * Deal better with catastrophic failure of a checker.
 Currently, we silently ignore exceptions.